DestanT/blackjack-3-minute-challenge/README.md

 The biggest challenge of this project was realising that a global leaderboard was not as simple as 'simply uploading data to the internet'.
 I learned a global leaderboard would require a server and a database of some sort (in this case a simple text/JSON file would have sufficed).

 I even went as far as purchasing a Raspberry Pi to serve this purpose and did a substantial amount of research on how to 'build' a server.
 After everything, the part at which I felt I needed to let go of this ambition (for now!), is when I realised that GitHub pages would only communicate with a server over HTTPS.
 My server would have only been on HTTP, and that extra layer of complexity, and given the time I had to finish the project meant I had to unfortunately postpone my ambition to create a global leaderboard.

+Another notable challenge was W3C validation:
+  * The 'main game area' section in index.html did not have an h1-h6 element in it, which the validator did not like.
+I was too far into development to make a fundamental change to this, so I simply opted to change it to a div.

 ### __Fixed Bugs__
 * Buttons correctly display and hide when they need to.